fanatic007/Dabewala/README.md

 ## Development server (Frontend)

 Run `npm install`  for packages
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve --ssl -o` for a dev server.
+Navigate to `https://localhost:4200/`, allow location access.
+It would be redicted to the only component(Order Details) ) The app will automatically reload if you change any of the source files.

 ## Development server (Backend)